-So you wanna know HOW to do Las Vegas on a budget so you can save a few Buckaroonies and make your funds stretch further, right?
+So you wanna know HOW to do Las Vegas on a shoestring budget – saving a few buckaroonies and making your funds stretch that little further, right?

-Great news, you’ve found the right place because I’m about to help you do just that, my fellow jet-setter!
+Great news, you’ve found the right article because I’m about to help you do just that, my fellow jet-setter!